 The International AIDS Society offers this programme to support professional development for young and less experienced HIV researchers.
 The programme enables these groups to submit higher quality abstracts, which increases the chance of them being accepted into the conference programme.
 The aim is to build capacity for a new generation of young researchers and increases the diversity of speakers and presenters at the conference.

-The AMP is open to everyone with a proficient level of English.
+The AMP is open to everyone with a proficient level of English and who completed the JIAS/Health[e]Foundation e-course on abstract writing for scientific conferences.

 Over the years, the AMP has proven to increase the motivation of early career researchers, as well as the number of abstract submissions from resource-limited countries.
-The IAS 2017 AMP received 204 draft abstracts.
-From the draft abstracts that received online mentoring and were submitted for this conference, 14% were accepted into the conference programme.
+The IAS 2019 AMP received 168 draft abstracts from 118 authors.
+60 mentors volunteered their time to review these abstracts.

 No, mentoring is completely independent of the abstract review and selection process.
 Once you have finalized your abstract you need to submit it to the conference through your conference profile.